arvynathaniel/arvynathaniel/README.md

 ### Hello, I am Arvy Nathaniel!
-and you can call me Arvy
+and you can call me Arvy.

 New to this game, please be patient with me!	:slightly_smiling_face: